blankaex/blog/_posts/2021-04-08-derivative-distros.md

 <div style="width: 100%; height: 0px; position: relative; padding-bottom: 56.471%;"><iframe src="https://streamable.com/e/9zkidj" frameborder="0" width="100%" height="100%" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div>

 If you wanted a different desktop environment on Ubuntu, you could just install Ubuntu and then swap the desktop environment for whatever you like.
 This isn't any effort or elitist gatekeeping either, it's usually just a single package to install.
-You don't have to install an entirely separate distribution and restrict yourself from official documentation, support and community forums.
+You don't have to install an entirely separate distribution and restrict yourself from official documentation, support, community forums and probably most importantly, [security updates](https://blog.frizn.fr/linux-kernel/cve-2020-14381).

 Part of the problem is likely due to advertising.
 It's so easy to package your own Linux distribution that everyone and their mums are doing it, and these are the same people installing them.
 They'll focus on the outward appearance of the UI and fall for cheap marketing like _"beginner-friendly"_ and _"similar to Windows"_, while blissfully unaware that desktop environment is completely independent of distribution.